 The Partnership Projects 2015 round will open on 28 January 2015.
 Applications can be submitted at any time during the year, up until 9 December 2015.

 Peer review of applications received in 2015 will occur in three distinct cycles.
-The deadline for each of the Peer Review Cycles (PRC) are listed below:
+The deadline for each of the Peer Review Cycles (PRC) is listed below:

 |Process||PRC #1||PRC #2||PRC #3|